Student Spotlight: Lance Williams

 After completing his military service, Williams began thinking about the next phase of his life and turned to College of DuPage.

 “COD offered me an excellent opportunity to achieve a competitive academic resume with great credit transferability,” he said.
 “I never could have imagined myself performing as well as I did, and I owe much of my success to the great faculty members on campus.
 I was fortunate to learn from many professors who enhanced my learning experiences and continued to surpass my expectations.”

 Williams also applied to the Posse Foundation’s Veterans program and was accepted, which means a full-ride scholarship to Wesleyan University in Connecticut.
 Founded in 1989, the nonprofit Posse Foundation Inc. provides full-tuition scholarships to public high school students with academic and leadership potential who may be overlooked by traditional college selection processes.
 The Posse Foundation also created three additional initiatives, including the Posse Veterans Program, which identifies veterans interested in pursuing bachelor’s degrees at top colleges and universities.

 “I’m still at a loss for words,” he said.
 “I never thought I would end up at a school like Wesleyan.”

-Williams is transferring as part of a cohort consisting of nine other veterans receiving ongoing support, including weekly meetings with a faculty advisor through graduation.
+Williams is transferring as part of a cohort consisting of nine other veterans receiving ongoing support, including weekly meetings with a faculty member through graduation.
 Jose Alferez, Manager of Veterans Services at College of DuPage, encouraged Williams to apply for the scholarship based upon his performance at COD.